orshemtov/tasty/README.md

 1. `TASTYWORKS_PASSWORD`
 2. `TASTYWORKS_USERNAME`
+3. `TASTYWORKS_ACCOUNT_NUMBER` (There is an `/accounts` endpoint where you can fetch this from)

-You'll need a token to authenticate with the API, and an account ID.
+You'll need a token to authenticate with the API.

-There's a `LoadConfig` function that will take care of saving both to `~/.tastyworks/config.json`, the function will run on init() when loading the library.
+There's a `LoadConfig` function that will take care of saving it to `~/.tastyworks/config.json`, the function will run on init() when loading the library.

 ## Usage